Business Income Tax Explained

 Revenue is money earned from business activities.
 A business’s revenue comes predominantly from sales of services or products.

-Expenses are paid, and the balance remaining is profit.
+Expenses are paid, and the balance remaining is taxable profit.

 Expenses can be categorised as direct costs and indirect costs.